Operation Searchlight: Background

-The operational plan
+Operational plan

-The planning process
+Planning process

 The plan was drawn up in March 1971 by Major General Khadim Hussain Raja, GOC 14th Division, and Major General Rao Farman Ali, as a followup of decisions taken at a meeting of the Pakistan Army staff on 22 February.
 The 16th infantry division from Quetta and the 9th division from Kharian, West Pakistan, were ordered to prepare to move to East Pakistan in mid-February also as a result of that meeting.

 The governor of East Pakistan, Vice Admiral Syed Mohammad Ahsan, did not believe that military action was the right course.
 He was relieved of the governorship.
 His replacement, Lt.
 General Shahabzada Yakub Khan, GOC East Pakistan, was of the same mind, and resigned.
 Lt.
 Gen. Tikka Khan became the Governor and GOC of East Pakistan.
 On 17 March, General Raja was given authority to plan the operation via telephone by General Abdul Hamid Khan, Chief of Staff of the Pakistan Army.
 On the morning of 18 March, General Raja and Major General Rao Farman Ali wrote the plan at the GOC's office at Dhaka (Dhaka) cantonment.
 The plan was written on a "Light Blue Office Pad with a Lead Pencil" by General Farman containing "16 Paragraphs Spread Over Five Pages".

 General Farman defined the operational premises and conditions for success, while General Khadim Raja dealt with the distribution of forces and tasks assigned to the individual brigades and other units.
 It assumed that the Bengali Army and other military units would revolt at the onset of operations and the planners suggested that all armed Bengali units should be disarmed prior to commencing the operation, and the political leadership arrested during a planned meeting with the President, General Yahya Khan.
 No operational reserves were earmarked.

 The handwritten plan was reviewed by General Abdul Hamid Khan and Lt.
 General Tikka Khan on 20 March at the flag staff house.
-General Abdul Hamid Khan objected to the immediate disarming of regular army Bengali units, but approved the disarming of the EPR, armed police and other para-military formations.
+General Abdul Hamid Khan objected to the immediate disarming of regular army Bengali units, but approved the disarming of the East Pakistan Rifles (EPR), armed police and other para-military formations.
 Yahya Khan refused to sanction the arrest of Awami League leaders during a meeting with him, as the plan had proposed.
 The amended plan was approved and distributed to various area commanders.

 The Operation was to start on the night of 25 March 1971 in Dhaka, and other garrisons were to be alerted via phone about their zero hour to start their activities.
 General Farman Ali commanded the forces in Dhaka, while the rest of the province was commanded by General Khadim.
 Lt.
 General Tikka Khan and his staff were present in the 31st field command centre, to supervise and support the command staff of the 14th division.
 The initial plan to arrest by a company of No 3 SSG, led by major ZA Khan was scheduled at 0100 on 26 March night.